 The Company's footwear wholesale businesses sell primarily to independent retailers and department stores across the United States.
 Receivables arising from these sales are not collateralized.
 Customer credit risk is affected by conditions or occurrences within the economy and the retail industry as well as by customer specific factors.
-One customer accounted for 11% and two other customers accounted for 10% each of the Company's trade receivables balance and no other customer accounted for more than 9% of the Company's trade receivables balance as of August 2, 2008.
+One customer accounted for 16% and no other customer accounted for more than 9% of the Company's trade receivables balance as of November 1, 2008.

-The Company establishes an allowance for doubtful accounts based upon factors surrounding the credit risk of specific customers, historical trends and other information, as well as customer specific factors.
+The Company establishes an allowance for doubtful accounts based upon factors surrounding the credit risk of specific customers, historical trends and other information, as well as other customer specific factors.
 The Company also establishes allowances for sales returns, customer deductions and co-op advertising based on specific circumstances, historical trends and projected probable outcomes.